bookofjoa/bookofjoa/Bookofjoa/chapters/relationships/chapter-22-when-relationships-end.md

 <div class="verse">
 <h3><span class="verse-number">💫 Verse 1</span></h3>
-<p>The ultimate life recognizes that not all relationships are meant to last forever, and ending a partnership with dignity, respect, and kindness honors the love you once shared while protecting everyone's wellbeing.</p>
+<p>Joa recognizes that not all relationships are meant to last forever, and ending a partnership with dignity, respect, and kindness honors the love you once shared while protecting everyone's wellbeing.</p>
 </div>

 <div class="verse">